 major conventions just write them all as "e", which in my opinion is stupid.
 Just

-because it looks like an e is no reason to write it as one--the whole point of transliterating from
+because it looks like an e is no reason to write it as one--the whole point of transliterating is to

-another alphabet is so people will know what things sound like.
+show what things written in another alphabet sound like.
 How about the Russian в,

 which is pronounced "v"?
 How about н, which is pronounced "n"?